raywoo32/HPA/README.md

 Create a new, empty repository on GitHub and give it your package name.

 - First you need to decide on a [**name**](http://r-pkgs.had.co.nz/package.html#naming) for your package.
 Take care to define it well.
 Short, memorable, lower-case, and not in conflict with current names on CRAN or Bioconductor.
+Head over to [the taskviews on CRAN](https://cran.r-project.org/web/views/) and browse to see good examples.
 - Next, log into your GitHub account.
 - Click on the **(+)** in the top menu bar and select _New repository_.
 - Enter your package name as the repository name.